NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Description
    * - ``roof_material_type``
      -
-     - "asphalt or fiberglass shingles", "concrete", "cool roof", "slate or tile shingles", "expanded polystyrene sheathing", "metal surfacing", "plastic/rubber/synthetic sheeting", "shingles", "wood shingles or shakes", "auto"
+     - "auto", "asphalt or fiberglass shingles", "concrete", "cool roof", "slate or tile shingles", "expanded polystyrene sheathing", "metal surfacing", "plastic/rubber/synthetic sheeting", "shingles", "wood shingles or shakes"
      - The material type of the roof.
 If not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-roofs>`_) is used.
    * - ``roof_color``
      -
-     - "dark", "light", "medium", "medium dark", "reflective", "auto"
+     - "auto", "dark", "light", "medium", "medium dark", "reflective"
      - The color of the roof.
 If not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-roofs>`_) is used.

 .. _solar_hot_water: